-As with any other medical condition, PSSM can be expensive to treat.
-Because it is lifelong, it presents a repeating cost.
-There is no way to determine just how expensive it is since the severity varies from horse to horse.
-It will depend on the treatment or elective therapies you use to combat the issue.
+As with any other medical condition, PSSM can be expensive to manage.
+Since it is lifelong, it presents a repeating cost.
+There is no way to determine just how expensive it is because the severity varies from horse to horse.
+It will depend on the dietary modifications, supportive medication, or elective therapies you use to combat the issue.

 Horses with mild PSSM might be totally manageable with diet and exercise alone, making the disease inexpensive to treat.
-However, horses with extreme tying up might require professional intervention.
+However, horses with extreme tying up might require more frequent professional intervention.

 Work diligently with your veterinarian to determine a care plan for your horse.
 Understanding the therapeutic requirements can put into perspective how much out-of-pocket expense you will incur.